-- How will you get home when you are discharged from the hospital?
+How will you get home when you are discharged from the hospital?

 - Personal vehicle (a responsible adult must drive you)

 - Taxi or bus

 - Uber or Lyft

 - Hopelink or Cabulance

-- Other (please specify)
+- Other (please explain)

-- A responsible adult must help you at home after discharge.
+- We advise you to have a responsible adult to help you at home after discharge.
 Your doctor will tell you how long this person will need to stay with you.
-This person will need to help you with preparing meals, grocery shopping, lifting items that weigh more than 10 pounds, household chores, pain control, wound care, and more.
-Questions to consider:
+They will help with preparing meals, grocery shopping, lifting items that weigh more than 10 pounds, household chores, pain control, wound care, and more.

 - Who will help you at home after discharge?

 - What is their relationship to you?

 - What is their phone number?

 - Think about your home.
-If your home has more than 1 level, you may want to stay on only 1 floor for 2 to 3 days after discharge.
-This way, you can easily get to your bed and bathroom without needing to climb stairs.
+If your home has more than 1 level, you may

+want to stay on only 1 floor for 2 to 3 days after discharge.
+This way,

+you can easily get to your bed and bathroom without needing to

+climb stairs.